FikriAbdillah01/credit-card-fraud-analysis/README.md

 - Time: This feature represents time when the credit card transaction occured
 - the amount of transaction: represent the total transaction occured at that time
 - Identity of the customer: due to the protection regulation of the bank, the identity customer is turned into random numbers
-- Class: This columns represent the classification of the credit card transaction
+- Class: A column that contains indications of fraud or not a transaction.

 ## Exploratory Data Analysis
 This page explains about what i found in the data.